 The ferry leaves often (about every 30 minutes during the day) but if you are in even more of a hurry to relax on the beach, the small boats will take six people and they charge the same per person as the ferry.
 Just be prepared for more ocean spray and a little rougher ride.
-The ferry is 120 pesos each way.
-Locals the price is 70 pesos.
+The ferry is 200 pesos each way.
 There are two ferry companies that alternate service.
 They are basically the same and just take the one that is good for your timetable.

 Holbox Island Taxis

 There are not really any cars here but there are yellow gulf cart taxis that will take you and your luggage to the hotel.
 As soon as you get off the ferry they will be lined up for you.
 Service is provided from 6:00am-10:00pm.
 Prices range about 30-80 pesos depending on where you go.
 You can also hire one for one hour at 150 pesos.
 Prices are posted on a post by the pier.

 Holbox Island Charm